-Isaac Asimov enunciated the three famous laws of robotics, which govern the relationship between humans and robots under the banner of protecting the former:
+Isaac Asimov wrote the three famous laws of robotics, which govern the relationship between humans and robots under the banner of protecting the former:

-1. A robot cannot harm a human being, nor can it allow a human being to receive harm because of its failure to do so.
+1. A robot cannot harm a human being, nor can it allow a human being to come to harm because of its failure to act.

 2. A robot must obey orders given by humans, as long as those orders do not conflict with the First Law.